v-prgmr/berts.cpp/README.md

 * Benchmarks to validate correctness and speed of inference

 ## Limitations & TODO
+* Add classification string as an argument that can be passed from commandline
+* Implement argmax of inference output to find the index that corresponds to the class
 * bert seq2seq
 * bard
 * xlnet